marcusdavidalo/cinezonevm/README.md

-# CineZoneVM
+# CineZoneVM :movie_camera:

 CineZoneVM is a web application that allows users to browse for movies.
-It is a project from **KodeGo** bootcamp, a coding school that equips students with critical and highly-sought after skills in web development.
+It is a project from **KodeGo Bootcamp**, a coding school that equips students with critical and highly-sought after skills in web development.

-The project is hosted in **Netlify** as: [cinezonevm.netlify.app](https://cinezonevm.netlify.app/).
+The project is hosted in **Netlify** as: [cinezonevm.netlify.app](https://cinezonevm.netlify.app/). :globe_with_meridians:

-## Features
+## Features :page_with_curl:

 - Users can view the now showing and popular movies on the home page.
 - Users can search for movies and tv shows.

-## Technologies
+## Technologies :computer:

 - HTML, CSS, and JavaScript for the front-end.
 - Javascript for the back-end.
 - TMDB API for the movie data and images.

-## Installation
+## Installation :arrow_down_small:

 To run the project locally, follow these steps: